BIOLOGY AND MEDICINE

 - Hydrologic controls over biogeochemistry and microbial community structure and function across terrestrial/aquatic interfaces in a polar desert.

-- Genetic sampling and satellite tracking of a fish-eating ecotype of killer whale in the southern Ross Sea.
+- Genetic and photogrammetric investigations of three ecotypes of killer whales in the southern Ross Sea.

 - Biogeochemistry of dissolved organic material in Pony Lake, Ross Island.